OrdnanceSurvey/osdatahub-js/README.md

 The osfetch package exclusively uses GeoJSON and lng/lat coordinates for returning data, please note that **ESPG:27700 is not supported**.
 GeoJSON is a versatile and widely-compatible file format, you can use tools such as [bboxfinder.com](http://bboxfinder.com/) or [geojson.io](https://geojson.io/) to capture input geometry.
 Responses from non-GeoJSON APIs are returned as specification-compliant GeoJSON documents.

 - **Feature Response Pagination**
-The OS NGD Features, OS Names and OS Places APIs all paginate results at 100 features per request.
-The osfetch package provides capability to request multiple pages up to a user defined hard limit.
+The OS Names and OS Places APIs all paginate results at 100 features per request.
+The osdatahub package provides capability to request multiple pages up to a user defined hard limit.
 All returned pages worth of features are then merged into a single output.

 - **Pre- and Post- Request Error Handing**
-The osfetch package will detect some types of error prior to sending a request, such as an invalid NGD feature type or a missing API key.
+The osfetch package will detect some types of error prior to sending a request, such as an invalid bounding box or a missing API key.
 In addition, erroroneous responses from the API are caught and reported back to the user.

 ## Installation